 Buying a home is a huge decision that requires careful thought and consideration before any purchase is made.
-There are two options to choose from when it comes to purchasing residential real estate; custom built homes or existing homes.
-And while there are pros and cons and headaches and smiles with both options, it is ultimately up to the buyer to weigh the options and make the right choice as to which route to take.
-Below is a brief overview of both options.
+There are generally two options to choose from when it comes to purchasing residential real estate – customizing new construction or purchasing an existing home.
+While there are headaches and smiles with both options, the right choice is ultimately up to the buyer.
+When it comes to custom homes vs existing home, here are some pros and cons of each to help you decide the right path for you:

 Pros and Cons of Purchasing an Existing Home

 An existing home refers to a home that is already built.
 It was also previously owned and lived in.

 Here are a few benefits of choosing to buy an existing home: